 Penn State offers an exciting opportunity for high school students to take college courses at a 50 percent tuition reduction.
 Qualified high school juniors and seniors can prepare for the future by earning college credits and experiencing the workload of a college class.
 Credits earned can be applied to a Penn State degree and are part of one transcript recognized at all Penn State campuses.
 Credits earned may also be considered for transfer to another institution.

-A list of courses will be available shortly for the Fall 2013 Early to College program.
+A list of courses will be available shortly for the Spring 2014 Early to College program.

 Students who have completed their junior year or are currently in their senior year of high school may apply for high school nondegree enrollment.
 Exceptions for high school juniors and underclass students may be considered.
 Students who have graduated from high school may not participate in this program.
 This is also a great opportunity for homeschooled students who have not yet graduated.

 - You must be a high school student in your junior or senior year.

 - Minimum Requirements:

 - SAT score 1000 (math & critical reasoning) or PSAT score 100 (math & critical reasoning)

 - 3.0 overall grade point average.